browserengineering/book/book/forms.md

 This is a bare-bones server: it doesn't check that the browser is using HTTP 1.0 to talk to it, it doesn't send back any headers at all except `Content-Length`, and so on.
-But look: it's a toy web server that talks to a toy web browser.
-Cut it some slack.

-All that's left is implementing `handle_request`.
+Now all that's left is implementing `handle_request`.
 We want some kind of guest book, so let's create a list to store guest book entries:

 ``` {.python file=server}
 ENTRIES = [ 'Pavel was here' ]